mariusbuescher/node-composer/README.md

 modern Web-Development there often a whole build-chain connected to the frontend, so you can compile e.g. your scss, build your JavaScript with webpack and optimize your images.

-This plugin provides a way to automatically download and installthe right version of node.js, npm and yarn.
+This plugin provides a way to automatically download and install the right version of node.js, npm and yarn.
 The binaries are linked to the bin-directory specified in your composer.json.

 After that your can use node, npm and yarn in your composer-scripts.